andyguy87/se_project_spots/README.md

 ## Description

-A social media site for sharing personal profile and pictures
+A social media site for sharing a personal profile and pictures

 ## Tech Stack